-Under the Resource Management Act 1991 and the Kaikōura District Plan, the Kaikōura District Council has the power to control excessive or unreasonable noise and helps protect the ambience of the district for residents by controlling unreasonable and excessive noise.
+Under the Resource Management Act 1991 and the Kaikōura District Plan, the Kaikōura District Council has the power to control excessive or unreasonable noise.

 - Report the excessive noise while it's happening.
 You can do this by calling the Council on 03 319 5026 and following the options offered.

 - If they find people are creating excessive noise, they will issue a verbal or written notice (this notice is valid for 72 hours) to reduce the noise to a reasonable level (most people will cease excessive noise at this stage).
 If further excessive noise complaints are received within the 72 hours and the noise is deemed excessive, a noise control officer and the police may enter the property and remove whatever is making the noise.

-In the case of people noise, the officer can require the noise to be reduced but if there is anti-social behaviour the police should be called.
+In the case of people noise, the officer can require the noise to be reduced, but if there is also anti-social behaviour involved you should contact the Police.